deamorim2/sdbs/EN-US/indexing.rst

 Index-Only Queries
 ------------------

 Most of the commonly used functions in PostGIS (ST_Contains_, ST_Intersects_, ST_DWithin_, etc) include an index filter automatically.
-But some functions (e.g., ST_Relate_) do not include and index filter.
+But some functions (e.g., ST_Relate_) do not include an index filter.

 To do a bounding-box search using the index (and no filtering), make use of the ``&&`` operator (ST_Geometry_Overlap_).
 For geometries, the ``&&`` operator means "bounding boxes overlap or touch" in the same way that for number the ``=`` operator (ST_Geometry_EQ_) means "values are the same".